wp-plugins/worpit-admin-dashboard-plugin/readme.txt

 * Adds a .htaccess to the plugin root folder to cater for people who don't have their own .htaccess to prevent directory listing
 * Fixes compatibility with other plugins who have the same function names in some cases.
-* Work around Maintenance Mode plugin so Worpit commands still work even in maintenance mode.
+* Work around Maintenance Mode plugin so iControlWP commands still work even in maintenance mode.

 = 1.1.1 =